aptos-labs/aptos-core/developer-docs-site/docs/guides/nfts/mint-nft-cli.md

 4. The ability to enable or disable the mint
 5. Setting a price to mint

-The rest we can add by creating an allowlist with `allowlist.move` and then simply gating our `mint` function with the allowlist's `increment` function.
+We can add these by creating an allowlist with `allowlist.move` and then simply gating our `mint` function with the allowlist's `try_increment` function.

 Explaining the inner workings of the `allowlist.move` and how to write it is beyond the scope of this tutorial, but let's at least review how to use it:

+### How the allowlist works

 For each tier, you **must** specify the following:
  - Tier name